 This Midtown staple boasts the most authentically Italian pizza in town.
 That’s because the massive chain got its start in Italy before making its way to Houston.
 You’ll find 40+ pies at this outpost, from the legitimately amazing prosciutto crudo to the heavenly ricotta & spinach.
 You’ll also find one of the best weekday happy hours and all-you-can-eat gnocchi on the 29th of every month, both of which have absolutely nothing to do with pizza but deserve to be mentioned.

 Ever hear of pepperoni cups?
 Ever try a Detroit-style pie?
 How about a Detroit-style pie next to a New York-style one and a Neapolitan pizza?
-Pizaro’s Montrose location offers the chance to try three pizza styles topped with high-class toppings, from Iberico ham and Bufala mozzarella to anchovies and crimini mushrooms.
-How could it get any better?
-Well, it’s casual, counter-service is efficient and they offer daily specials like Tuesday and Wednesday all day happy hour.
+Pizaro’s gives you the chance to try all three pizza styles, topped with high-class toppings from Iberico ham and Bufala mozzarella to anchovies and crimini mushrooms.
+How could it get any better, you ask?
+NUTELLA FLATBREAD.

 Topped with things like housemade fior di latte, soppressata, and Calabrian chilis before being wood fired at 900+ degrees until bubbling and charred, these red- and white-based regional Italian pies are a force to be reckoned with.
 But here in this modern mid-rise storefront, it’s truly all about the crust: soft and pillowy on the inside, crunchy and crisp on the outside.
 Take the pies down with add-ons like fire-roasted polpette, red wine, and gelato.
 As is tradition.

 Follow the Yankee caps to this zero frills pizzeria, where the service is just as New York-style as the lightly sauced, thin and crisp slices.
-Don’t expect a ton of small talk, just solidly executed plain, pepperoni, and Italian sausage pies that come out fast and hot.
-Oh, and chicken parm subs, ricotta-stuffed calzones, and stacks on stacks on stacks of garlic knots.
-Just don’t ask for chicken parm on your pizza.
-We tried that once...it didn’t work.
+Don’t expect a ton of small talk, just solidly executed plain, pepperoni, and Italian sausage pies that come out fast and hot, including an on-point Sicilian square pie.
+You can get chicken parm subs, ricotta-stuffed calzones, and stacks on stacks on stacks of garlic knots, too.